 Pull Ups vs Chin Ups: The Ultimate Comparison

-Get ready to tone your arms and back with a classic exercise: Chin Ups vs Pull Ups.
+Get ready to learn the key difference between the two and tone your biceps and back with classic exercises.

-• A chin up is an exercise where the palms facing towards the body (overhand or pronated grip) while gripping the bar.
+• A chin up is an exercise where the palms facing towards the body (underhand or supinated grip) while gripping the bar.
 This grip targets the biceps more than the back and shoulders.

-• A pull up is an exercise where the palms facing away from the body (underhand or supinated grip) while gripping the bar.
+• A pull up is an exercise where the palms facing away from the body (overhand or pronated grip) while gripping the bar.
 This grip targets the back and shoulders more than the biceps.

 pull-up-vs-chin-up-grip